N.Y. lawyer charged for alleged role in scheme over Maxim magazine

-NEW YORK (Reuters) - A New York lawyer was charged on Wednesday over his alleged role in a scheme by a former United Parcel Service Inc executive’s son to fraudulently obtain millions of dollars to finance the purchase of Maxim magazine.
+NEW YORK, April 1 (Reuters) - A New York lawyer was arrested on Wednesday for his alleged role in a scheme by the son of a former United Parcel Service Inc executive to fraudulently obtain millions of dollars to finance the purchase of Maxim magazine, the lawyer’s counsel said.

 Harvey Newkirk, a former lawyer at the law firm Bryan Cave LLP, was charged in a criminal complaint filed in Manhattan federal court with conspiracy, wire fraud and aggravated identity theft.

-But Newkirk’s lawyer confirmed the charges against her client were related an earlier prosecution of Darden over his attempt to purchase Maxim.
-Events in the complaint against Newkirk also matched ones described in Darden’s case.
+But Newkirk’s lawyer confirmed the charges against her client were related to the case involving Darden’s attempt to purchase the magazine.
+Events in the complaint against Newkirk also matched ones described in an earlier criminal case against Darden.

-Newkirk, 39, was released on a $500,000 bond following a brief court hearing that followed his surrender to the U.S. Secret Service early Wednesday.
+Newkirk, 39, was taken into custody early Wednesday by the U.S. Secret Service, a spokeswoman for Manhattan U.S. Attorney Preet Bharara said.

 Priya Chaudhry, his lawyer, in an email said Newkirk “has done nothing wrong and we look forward to challenging the government’s overreaching and baseless allegations.”

-Darden, 40, was charged in 2014 with providing fake bank account statements and emails to lenders to obtain more than $8 million and attempt to secure another $20 million to buy the men’s magazine.
+Darden Jr., 40, was charged in 2014 for providing fake bank account statements and emails to lenders to obtain more than $8 million and attempt to secure another $20 million to buy the men’s magazine.

-Authorities said Darden as part of the scheme impersonated his father, also named Calvin.
-The senior Darden is a former vice president of U.S. operations for package delivery company UPS and a member of the boards of Coca-Cola Enterprises Inc and Target Corp.
+Authorities said as part of the scheme, he impersonated his father, also named Calvin and a former vice president of U.S. operations for package delivery company UPS and a member of the boards of Coca-Cola Enterprises Inc and Target Corp.

-The complaint on Wednesday said Newkirk, along with Darden, made misrepresentations to various lenders and used Darden’s father’s name without his permission to induce lenders to provide financing.
+The complaint on Wednesday said Newkirk, along with Darden, made misrepresentations to various lenders.
+Newkirk also used Darden’s father’s name without his permission to induce lenders to provide financing, the complaint said.

-Darden’s father was aware of his son’s desire to buy Maxim but never agreed to finance the deal or provide collateral for it, the complaint said.
+Darden’s father was aware of his son’s desire to buy Maxim and offered to act as a board member of the magazine, but never agreed to finance the deal or provide collateral for it, the complaint said.

 The proposed deal became public in 2013 when then-Maxim owner Alpha Media Group Inc - partly owned by private equity firm Cerberus Capital Management LP - announced it would sell the magazine to Darden Media Group, headed by the elder Darden.